Catherine Ballou Kleiner Endowed Scholar Grant

 Throughout her adult life, she was an avid feminist and supporter of lesbian rights.
-In 2000, Catherine was diagnosed with Multiple Sclerosis which made her disabled.
-However, she never let go of her sense of humor and always maintained her commitment to supporting women for many years.
+Although Multiple Sclerosis made her disabled, she never let go of her sense of humor and always maintained her commitment to supporting women for many years.
 In her memory, her parents, Heather and Scott Kleiner, created the Catherine Ballou Kleiner Fund.
-They are proud to recognize her ongoing and enthusiastic commitment to women and their education through this Endowed Scholarship Fund.
+They are proud to recognize her ongoing and enthusiastic commitment to women and their education through this Endowed Scholar Grant.